Bradon0asd/11401_CS203A/README.md

 ---
 ### Repository Description
-#### This is Repo is for DS Course.
-Record learning process and experience.
+#### This is the Repo for Data Structures course, where I document my learning process and reflections.
+I hope this repository can showcase my progress and serve as an effective resource for future review.